paypay/DataEngineerChallenge/work.md

 SELECT max(ts) - min(ts) AS duration, count(DISTINCT url), ip, sess_id from ppchal_with_sess_id GROUP BY ip, sess_id ORDER BY duration DESC limit 100;
 ```

-Many sessions have long durations as shown.
+Many sessions have durations as long as 34 minutes.

 ```
 +-----------+------------------+----------------+